 Camp Nakamun is a summer camp and year-round retreat destination.

-We host kids, youth and family camps in the summer, and welcome groups of all sizes to join us year-round for a few days to get away from the busyness and every day schedules of life.
+We host kids, youth and family camps in the summer and welcome groups of all sizes to join us year-round.
+Come and get away from the busyness and every day schedules of life.

 Why Nakamun Exists

-Our mission is to help people encounter God, enrich relationships, and experience creation.
+Our mission is to encounter God, enrich relationships, and experience creation.

 Camp Nakamun exists to be an inviting, innovative, and growing summer camp, retreat ministry, and host facility.
 Our desire is to connect with communities and partnerships with our churches to reach children, youth, and adults with the message of Jesus Christ.